aws-ia/terraform-aws-eks-blueprints/patterns/wireguard-with-cilium/README.md

     ciliumnetworkpolicy.cilium.io/pod-to-external-fqdn-allow-google-cnp created
     ```

-6. View the logs of any of the connectivity tests to view the results:
+7. View the logs of any of the connectivity tests to view the results:

     ```sh
-    kubectl logs echo-a-6575c98b7d-xknsv -n cilium-test
+    kubectl logs <cilium test pod> -n cilium-test
     ```

     ```text